Paris

 Paris in winter is a city of the métro and the walk.
 Taxis and ride-hailing work, but traffic can be slow and the métro is frankly faster for most journeys.
 A few things to know before you arrive:

-• Pick up aNavigo Easycard at any métro station and load it with a ten-trip carnet, or a day pass if you plan to cross the city in every direction.
-Contactless bank cards now also work at the turnstiles for single journeys.
+• Pick up aNavigo Easycard at any métro station and load it with a carnet of ten tickets, or a day pass if you plan to criss-cross the city.
+Contactless bank cards now also work at the turnstiles for individual journeys.

-• TheRER Bconnects Charles de Gaulle airport to central Paris in around 35 minutes and costs considerably less than a taxi.
+• TheRER Bconnects Charles de Gaulle airport to central Paris in around 35 minutes and costs a fraction of a taxi fare.
 From Orly, the newLigne 14 du métroruns directly into the centre.

-• Vélib'bikes are available throughout winter, but only use them if you are comfortable in traffic and the roads are dry.
+• Vélib'bikes are available all winter, but use them only if you are comfortable in traffic and the roads are dry.
 Bus lanes are your allies.

-• For ataxi from CDG, the flat rate to the Rive Droite is fixed and to the Rive Gauche slightly higher.
-Always take an official taxi from the rank, never a driver who approaches you inside the terminal.
+• For ataxi from CDG, the flat rate to the Rive Droite is fixed, and slightly higher to the Rive Gauche.
+Always take an official taxi from the designated rank, never a driver who approaches you inside the terminal.

-• Sundays are quieter, but many small shops and some restaurants close.
-Museums remain open.
+• Sundays are quieter, and many small shops and some restaurants close.
+Museums stay open.
 Plan Sunday as a museums-and-long-lunch day.

 What to book in advance

-January is not August, but the good things still fill up.
+January is not August, but the good things fill up regardless.
 In order of how far ahead to book:

-• Michelin-starred restaurants and destination tables— four to eight weeks ahead, particularly for Friday or Saturday dinner.
+• Michelin-starred restaurants and destination tables— four to eight weeks ahead, especially for Friday or Saturday dinner.

-• Popular bistros— one to two weeks ahead is generally enough for dinner.
+• Popular bistros— a week or two ahead is generally enough for dinner.

-• Timed museum entryfor the Louvre and the Orsay — a day or two ahead is sufficient in January, but do book online rather than queuing on the day.
+• Timed museum entryfor the Louvre and the Orsay — a day or two ahead is fine in January, but do book online rather than queuing.

-• Tickets to the top of the Tour Eiffel— a few days ahead.
+• Tickets for the top of the Tour Eiffel— a few days ahead.
 Sunset slots go first.

 Which districts suit January best

-In summer, we point our guests towards apartments with a terrasse and an open view.
-In January, we steer them towards warmth, walkability and the proximity of a good café to the front door.
-A few districts that show their best side in winter:
+In summer, we steer our guests towards apartments with terraces and open views.
+In January, we guide them towards warmth, walkability and the closeness of the front door to a good café.
+A few districts that show their best face in winter:

 Le Marais (3rd and 4th)

-Medieval lanes, the covered arcades of the Place des Vosges, densely packed with cafés, galleries and independent shops that stay lively throughout the sales.
+Medieval lanes, the covered arcades of the Place des Vosges, dense with cafés, galleries and independent shops that stay lively throughout the sales.
 Everything is walkable and you are never more than a few minutes from somewhere welcoming.

 Saint-Germain-des-Prés (6th)

-Classic, elegant Left Bank, lined with bookshops.
-The literary cafés — le Flore, les Deux Magots — are genuinely pleasant in January, when they are not overrun.
+Classic, elegant Rive Gauche, lined with bookshops.
+The literary cafés — the Flore, Les Deux Magots — are genuinely pleasant in January, when they are not overrun.
 Le Bon Marché is a short walk away for the sales.

-Central, quiet in the evenings, and a short walk from the Louvre, the Tuileries and the covered passages.
+Central, calm in the evenings, and a short walk from the Louvre, the Tuileries and the covered arcades.
 Our guests who want to do everything on foot tend to love this corner in winter.

 South Pigalle and the 9th

 Younger, more nocturnal, rich in natural wine bars and small restaurants.
-A short walk from the grands magasins for sale shopping, and an easy uphill stroll to Montmartre.
+A short walk from the grands magasins for sale shopping, and a gentle climb up to Montmartre.

 Where to stay in Paris in January

-Our favourite Lavie Maison apartments in winter are those that combine comfort and centrality: character buildings in Le Marais, Saint-Germain, Palais-Royal and South Pigalle, with warm interiors, well-equipped kitchens and quiet bedrooms.
-Many retain their original Haussmann features — parquet floors, cornicing, tall windows — which make coming home after a long walk in the cold feel like part of the stay, not merely a functional pause.
-If you are travelling as a couple, we would steer you towards a one-bedroom apartment in Le Marais or the 6th.
-If you are coming as a family or a group, our larger apartments in the 1st and the 9th give everyone their own space — which matters all the more in winter, when you spend more time indoors.
+Our favourite Lavie Maison apartments in winter are those that combine comfort with centrality: character buildings in Le Marais, Saint-Germain, Palais-Royal and South Pigalle, with warm interiors, well-equipped kitchens and quiet bedrooms.
+Many retain their original Haussmann features — parquet floors, mouldings, tall windows — which make coming home after a long walk in the cold feel like part of the experience, not merely a functional pause.
+If you are travelling as a couple, we would point you towards a one-bedroom in Le Marais or the 6th.
+If you are coming as a family or a group, our larger apartments in the 1st and 9th give everyone their own space — which matters more in winter, when you spend more time indoors.

 Tell us how you like to spend your days — long museum mornings, late dinners, sale shopping, or a little of everything — and we will find you the right street, not just the right apartment.